Antonio Rukavina

-Antonio Rukavina (Антонио Рукавина, [ǎntonio rukǎʋina]; born 26 January 1984) is a Serbian former professional footballer who played as a right-back.
+Antonio Rukavina (Антонио Рукавина, [ǎntonio rukǎʋina]; born 26 January 1984) is a Serbian retired footballer who played as a right-back.

 Club career

 Rukavina started out at his local club Bežanija, making his senior debuts in the 2002–03 season, as they won promotion to the Second League of Serbia and Montenegro.
 He also helped them win the 2005–06 Serbian First League, thus earning promotion to the Serbian SuperLiga.

 In December 2006, it was announced that Partizan and Bežanija have agreed terms for the transfer of Rukavina and Žarko Lazetić.
 Both players signed four-year deals in January 2007.
 Under newly appointed manager Miroslav Đukić, Rukavina immediately established himself as a first team regular, scoring three league goals from 15 appearances in the second half of the 2006–07 season.
 He was subsequently named the team's captain ahead of the 2007–08 campaign.

 In January 2008, Rukavina was transferred to German club Borussia Dortmund, penning a long-term contract.
 He made his Bundesliga debut in February of the same year, playing the full 90 minutes in a 3–3 away draw at MSV Duisburg.
 In February 2009, Rukavina moved on loan to 2.
 Bundesliga side 1860 Munich until the end of the season.
 He was permanently transferred to 1860 Munich in June 2009, with Sven Bender making the opposite move in lieu of a transfer fee.

 In July 2012, Rukavina moved to Spain and signed with Valladolid, on a three-year deal, thus joining his countryman and former manager Miroslav Đukić.
 He made his La Liga debut in a 1–0 away win against Zaragoza that August, playing the whole match.
 In his two seasons at José Zorrilla, Rukavina collected 71 appearances and scored twice in the top flight of Spanish football.

 On 8 July 2014, Rukavina signed a two-year contract for Villarreal.
 He collected 32 appearances in all competitions throughout his debut season with El Submarino Amarillo.
 In the next 2015–16 campaign, Rukavina appeared in 31 games, including 10 appearances in the UEFA Europa League.

 In July 2018, Rukavina signed with Kazakh champions Astana on a free transfer.
 He helped them defend the league title in his first season.
 In August 2019, Rukavina extended his contract with the club until 2021.
 On 11 November 2021, Rukavina announced his retirement from football.